Phone or Text | 416.272.3370

-The National Association of Parliamentarians (NAP) focuses almost exclusively on Robert's Rules of Order (and professional parliamentarians from NAP sit on the Robert's Rules authorship team), whereas the American Institute of Parliamentarians (AIP) supplements the study of Robert with others, primarily the Standard Code of Parliamentary Procedure, which the AIP has branded as its own.
+The National Association of Parliamentarians (NAP) focuses exclusively on Robert's Rules of Order (and professional parliamentarians from NAP sit on the Robert's Rules authorship team), whereas the American Institute of Parliamentarians (AIP) supplements the study of Robert with others, primarily the Standard Code of Parliamentary Procedure, which the AIP has branded as its own.

 The AIP also encourages the study of Cannon's Concise Guide to Rules of Order (2001) by Hugh Cannon, a former parliamentarian to the U.S. Democratic Party.
 At 169 pages, it simplifies Robert's Rules of Order and contains a useful and extensive section on the role of the chair and the importance of good presiding.

-It is important to note that any competent and properly trained professional parliamentarian who knows the fundamentals of parliamentary law as embodied in Robert's or the Standard Code should be able to adapt quickly to any other parliamentary authority and provide appropriate advice to a client.
+It is important to note that any competent and properly trained professional parliamentarian who knows the fundamentals of parliamentary law as embodied in Robert or the Standard Code should be able to adapt quickly to any other parliamentary authority and provide appropriate advice to a client.

 Yes, indeed.
-The best (and most recent) Canadian-authored text is by Toronto-based parliamentarian James Lochrie (pictured), entitled Meeting Procedures: Parliamentary Law and Rules of Order for the 21st Century (Rowman & Littlefield, Lanham Md, 2003; available from amazon.ca and indigo.ca.)
+The best and most useful Canadian-authored text is by Toronto-based parliamentarian James Lochrie (pictured), entitled Meeting Procedures: Parliamentary Law and Rules of Order for the 21st Century (Rowman & Littlefield, Lanham Md, 2003; available from amazon.ca and indigo.ca.)
 At 216 pages, it is a modern, simplified and jargon-free codification of parliamentary procedure that has now been adopted by a number of municipal councils as their parliamentary authority.

 Although the author is Canadian, the book is applicable to the meetings of any organization, regardless of the country in which they are held.
 Jim Lochrie is a former President of the American Institute of Parliamentarians and has acted as parliamentarian to clients in both the United States and Canada.
 (Technically, since Lochrie was a member of the authorship team of the AIP Standard Code, that book might properly be considered at least partly Canadian, too!)